nielsvaes/ATSS/README.md

 ATSS is built on top of the MOOSE framework and requires [MOOSE](https://github.com/FlightControl-Master/MOOSE) to be loaded for it to work.
 I will always try to keep ATSS working with the latest MOOSE release in case something drastic changes there.
 In reality, this probably won't be the case and if you have a "semi" up to date version of MOOSE in your mission already, ATSS should work just fine.

 ## How it works
 The actual functionality behind ATSS is quite simple as it's all named-based for the time being.
 Meaning that as long as you make sure you use a naming convention that makes sense to you, the mission designer, it shouldn't be too difficult to get everything running smoothly.
-I will try to outline a number of use-case scenarios in this README file that should help you on your way.
+I will try to outline a number of use-case scenarios in the wiki that should help you on your way.